lautar007/lautar007/README.md

 ![Always Happen](https://i.pinimg.com/564x/a8/f8/93/a8f893a5f40158f54eaf4ddb1b2feb2b.jpg)

 If you are here, you may want to see my codes 👀.
 Go ahead, look my repositories.
-I'm always searching for new ways to improve my programming and have good practices about it.{
+I'm always searching for new ways to improve my programming and have good practices about it.

 ### Let's Talk ###
 If something about me is interesting for you, and you think I can job for your team, don't doubt to contact me.